GNOME/gimp/CODING_STYLE.md

 self-documenting function names that can be quite long.
 For this reason, you should avoid deeply nested code.

+*Note*: the only place where we use Tab indentation and alignment is the Makefiles.
+In there, Tab are expected to be displayed as 8 characters for proper display

 #### Vertical spaces (new lines)

 Except for one single newline at the end of the file, other empty lines (at the